myriadrf/LimeSuiteNG/docs/gettingStarted/windows/condaRecipe.rst

    To store built package in another directory, add ``--output-folder=[path]`` flag to conda-build tool.
 Directory must exist prior to using conda-build.

-To use built LimeSuiteNG library components, package must be installed using the conda install command as shown below.
+To access LimeSuiteNG binaries or library for other builds, package must be installed using the conda install command as shown below.
 Specified path to package must be absolute.

 .. code-block:: bash